b08202033/SAKURA/README.md

 |multi-hop|What physical feature does the animal in the provided audio segment have?|

 ## Baselines
-We included several large audio-language models.
+Here are the baseline models we included in the paper.
 The implementations were based on the official ones.

 - LTU-AS
     - Joint Audio and Speech Understanding [[arXiv](https://arxiv.org/abs/2309.14405), [GitHub](https://github.com/YuanGongND/ltu)]